LachlanMckellar97/TeamProfileGenerator/README.md

   ---

 ## Description:
-This application allows the user to create a profile on there team
+This application allows the user to create a profile on there team.

 ---